-EXHIBIT ARRIVAL TIME: Exhibits must be brought to Floral Hall between 12:00pm-4:00pm on Saturday, August 10th.
-Judging of all entries will begin Monday, August 12th at 9:00am.
+EXHIBIT ARRIVAL TIME: Exhibits must be brought to Floral Hall between 12:00pm-4:00pm on Saturday before Fair.
+Judging of all entries will begin Monday of Fair at 9:00am.
 The building will not be open to the public during judging.

-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 18th, between 8:00am-12:00pm.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday after Fair, between 8:00am-12:00pm.
 CCAIS is not responsible for exhibits not picked up by set times.